Kasba, Purnia: Road

 Another, State Highway starts from Kasba that direct connects it to Line Bazar(Medical hub of this region), Purnia Court railway station and Kosi Division.

 Railways

-Kasba railway station lies on Barauni-Katihar, Saharsa and Purnia sections.
+Kasba railway station lies on Jogbani-Katihar line.
 This station has direct trains for Jogbani, Purnia and Katihar.
 Two Express trains pass through Kasba but don't stop here, only DEMU stops here.
 For long-distance trains, people have to go Purnia and Katihar for board on their train.